BadmWe/dspyt-webpage/dspyt/posts/2-step-guide-to-maximizing-flx-rewards.md

 Apart from implementing a stablecoin, Reflexer Finance has developed FLX rewards and staking systems.

 The Stacking system protects the RAI protocol from insolvency.
-[FLX/ETH Uniswap v2](https://v2.info.uniswap.org/pair/0xd6f3768e62ef92a9798e5a8cedd2b78907cecef9) LP tokens smart contract constantly checks whether RAI is well capitalized.
+[FLX / ETH Uniswap v2](https://v2.info.uniswap.org/pair/0xd6f3768e62ef92a9798e5a8cedd2b78907cecef9) LP tokens smart contract constantly checks whether RAI is well capitalized.
 In case the protocol has bad debt the staking pool starts to auction FLX/ETH Liquidity Pool tokens in exchange for RAI.
 In turn it brings the protocol above water.
 Meanwhile stackers in exchange for protecting the protocol accrue more FLX rewards.

 In this article we are going to explain how liquidity providers can maximize their FLX rewards for an asset pair with RAI.